prjemian/epics-docker/n3_synApps/README.md

 ## example use

-To start this image in a container at the bash shell, first create a bridge network (using name `host-bridge` here) so any EPICS Process Variables created by an EPICS IOC will be visible to the host operating system:

-    docker network create --driver bridge host-bridge

-Next, start the container and attach to its bash shell:
+Start the IOC in a container and keep it running with a never-ending, trivial script:

-    docker run \
+    docker run -d --net=host --name iocxxx \
-        -it \
-        --rm \
-        --net=host-bridge \
-        --name=synapps-6.1 \
         prjemian/synapps-6.1 \
-        /bin/bash

-The XXX IOC is ready to run from the bash shell:

-    ./iocxxx/softioc/xxx.sh start
+        bash -c "while true; do date; sleep 10; done"

+Start the XXX IOC:

+    docker exec iocxxx iocxxx/softioc/xxx.sh start

-After starting the IOC, the full list of PVs provided will be available in file: `iocxxx/dbl-all.txt`.
+Once the IOC has started, the full list of PVs provided will be available in file: `iocxxx/dbl-all.txt`.

+    docker exec iocxxx cat iocxxx/dbl-all.txt

+You can interact with the iocxxx container by attaching to the container and running the bash shell:

+    docker attach iocxxx

 From the bash shell in the container, you may use EPICS commands such as `caget` to view the content of a PV:

     root@345225848f10:/opt/synApps/support# caget xxx:datetime
     xxx:datetime                   2019-09-30 03:59:24

+Detach with the keyboard combination `^P ^Q` (<control>+p <control>+q).
+If you `exit` the container, it will stop.

 ### use a custom IOC prefix